 Please note: that the programme is not a Graduate Diploma in Law and does not offer a Graduate Entry pathway onto the LLB.
-If you are a graduate seeking an LLB degree, please consult page 19 of this prospectus.
+If you are a graduate seeking an LLB degree, see page 15.

 Features of the Graduate Diploma